Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary There was a critical 12-hour delay in reviewing a patient with melaena, and anti-coagulation therapy was not withheld.
+Concerns summary (AI summary) There was a critical 12-hour delay in reviewing a patient with melaena, and anti-coagulation therapy was not withheld.
 The hospital's late disclosure of its internal review hampered the inquest and learning process.

 Max Turbutt